wang-q/cbp/doc/binaries.md

 ## Projects requiring specific build environments

-* Built on a Ubuntu box via CentOS 7 container using system libgomp
+* Build on Ubuntu host using CentOS 7 container to utilize system libgomp
-* `singularity` brings the host $HOME directory to the container
+* Use singularity container which automatically mounts host's $HOME directory
+* Working directory constraints:
-* `cbp/` can't be a symlink
+    * cbp/ must be a real directory, not a symbolic link
+    * Do not place cbp/ under /mnt/c/ in WSL to avoid performance issues

 ```bash
 singularity pull docker://wangq/vcpkg-centos:master